jsmoriss/jsm-user-locale/readme.txt

 == Description ==

-Add a "User Locale" menu item for users in the WordPress admin back-end and front-end toolbar menus.
+Add a user locale drop-down menu item in the WordPress admin back-end admin and front-end toolbar menus.

-Allows users to easily change their preferred locale / language setting from the toolbar instead of having to update their WordPress profile page.
+Allows users to easily change their preferred locale / language setting from the toolbar menu instead of having to update their WordPress profile page.

-The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.
+The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>